Swim LESSONS SWIM TEAM ADULT SWIM

 Swim lessons at the LFC are a great way for your child to develop skills and gain confidence in the pool they spend their summer in.
 Our talented staff make it fun to learn, and celebrate every success!

-This year we are introducing a few changes to the swim lesson program.
-We are offering lessons in weekly segments to better accommodate summer schedules.
-The ratio of instructors to swimmers is being set lower with a range of 1:2 for preschool, 1:3 to 1:5 for lessons, and 1:7 for stroke clinic.
-Lessons are being offered in 30 minute segments to keep the youngest ones attention, but you may choose to schedule multiple lessons back to back, or schedule a lesson, take a break, and take a second lesson.
+We offer lessons in weekly segments to better accommodate summer schedules.
+The ratio of instructors to swimmers is low with a range of 1:2 for preschool, 1:3 to 1:5 for lessons, and 1:7 for stroke clinic.
+Lessons are offered in 30 minute segments to keep the youngest ones attention, but you may choose to create a one hour lesson by scheduling lessons back to back.
 The dive and swim lessons are now on the same schedule, so your child can take a swim lesson directly followed by a dive lesson.

-One important point, as has always been the case, you do not have the option to make-up swim lessons.
-This is even more important this year as we are focused on providing smaller class sizes.
+One important point, you do not have the option to make-up swim lessons.
+This is important as we are focused on providing small class sizes.

 Preschool swim will focus on water safety for younger swimmers as well as basic swimming skills.